misteu/RPiCoffee/docs/README.md

 **UPDATE**

-In fact, there is no JSON parsing going on in the actual implementation.
+In fact, there is no JSON parsing (like the example above implies) going on in the actual implementation.
 I created two dictionaries with self explaining keys, one for the action and one for a status message.
+The dictionary helps to abstract the GPIO pins to their actual functions (like brewing espresso) and make the code more readable.

 The value of each item is the related to a GPIO Pin.
 The RPi Zero's GPIO Pins are accessible via the LED()-function of the Python-module gpiozero.
 Each pin can be enabled and disabled via the LED(x).on() and LED(x).off().